topfreegames/khan/docs/API.md

   ### Retrieve Clan
   `GET /games/:gameID/clans/:clanPublicID`

+  Optional query string argument: shortID, if `true` then a prefix of the clanID is accepted.

   Retrieves the clan with the given publicID.
 It will list all the clan information and its members.

   The roster, as well as the memberships return a list of players, following this structure: